Reform School

 So, before you change your summer goal from running the Rut to watching every Ozark episode, give the reformer a try.
 You’ll be in good company—many elite athletes now use this apparatus as a critical part of their training regimen.

-Ali Ramirez is a physical therapist and certified apparatus Pilates instructor at APRS.
+Ali Ramirez is a physical therapist and certified apparatus Pilates instructor at Clearwater Physical Therapy.